- Pedagogy 2.0: A Small Step For Our Community Of Colleges

-Dr. Douglas E. Hersh is Dean of Educational Programs at Santa Barbara City College.
+Dr. Douglas E. Hersh is Dean of Learning & Technology Resources at Grossmont College.
 Previously Doug was a roustabout and roughneck on an offshore oil rig in the Gulf of Mexico.
 He also triple-majored at Yale, earned a masters and doctoral degree in education and has developed several technical innovations for higher education including the open-source human presence learning environment built on a basic Moodle engine that has been profiled in USA Today, Inside Higher Ed, TechEDge and other leading publications.
 An avid sailor, hang gliding pilot, woodworker and horticulturist, Doug’s true passion is invention.

 TechEDge eNews Update

 Last Updated on Monday, 03 June 2013 Written by Dr. Douglas E. Hersh Thursday, 23 May 2013

 As to the age-old student question, “what’s the point of learning this?” my mentor and Yale President, A. Bartlett Giamatti, replied that “it may not make you richer, but it will definitely make you richer inside.”
 Evidently Peter Thiel thinks differently.
 With a net worth of over 1.6 billion dollars, the PayPal co-Founder has developed a fellowship for students to forgo a traditional college education so they can focus on their entrepreneurial projects.

 Giamatti once told a select group of “History, the Arts and Letters” students that when he awakens to the sunrise, he feels a pervasive connection to human experience through the observation of “the rosy fingers of dawn,” as Homer phrased it.
 Indeed, I consider myself very fortunate to have been among that close circle of disciples touched by Giamatti’s wisdom, not to mention the erudition of thinkers from Heraclitus to Schopenhauer.